![]() |

 In the following sections, we’ll create a simple STM32 UART receive examples using each of the 3 methods.

-- Application3: Setup UART receive system using the DMA method
+- Application3: Setup an STM32 UART Receive Example With DMA

 Each application will have to receive 12 bytes of data from the PC terminal and echo back the received data buffer.
 So in the testing, we’ll expect to see back whatever data we send through the terminal.

-Start New CubeMX Project & Setup The Clock
+Start a New CubeMX Project & Set up The RCC Clock

 Setup The UART1 Peripheral in Async Mode @ 9600bps